kubestellar/kubestellar/CONTRIBUTING.md

 Prior to making a new release, there needs to be testing that the current Helm chart works with the executable behavior that will appear in the new release.

+## GitHub Action Reference Discipline

+KubeStellar maintains strict control over GitHub Action versions to ensure security and reproducibility:

+- **Pinned Commit Hashes:** All GitHub Actions in workflows use pinned commit hashes instead of tags or branches
+- **Centralized Management:** Action versions are managed through the `.gha-reversemap.yml` file and `hack/gha-reversemap.sh` script
+- **Automated Verification:** The [verify-action-hashes workflow](https://github.com/kubestellar/kubestellar/blob/main/.github/workflows/verify-action-hashes.yaml) ensures workflow files use the approved commit hashes
+- **Update Process:** To update an action version:
+  1. Use `hack/gha-reversemap.sh update-action-version <action-ref>` to update the reversemap
+  2. Use `hack/gha-reversemap.sh apply-reversemap` to update all workflow files
+  3. Submit a PR with the changes for review

+This discipline prevents supply chain attacks and ensures consistent behavior across all CI/CD runs.

 ## Licensing
 <!--end-fifth-include-->